On the geography and botany of knot Floer homology: Questions, conjectures and concluding remarks

 \begin{conj}[{\cite[Conjecture 1.3]{LN2013}}] Suppose $K$ has the Floer homology of an L-space knot whose Alexander polynomial has its roots on the unit circle.
 Then $K$ is an iterated torus knot. \end{conj}

 The conjecture is motivated, in part, because an affirmative answer would imply a conjecture of Boyer and Zhang that any finite filling of a hyperbolic knot complement must be of integral slope \cite{BZ1996}.
-Of relevance here is the fact that there are known pairs of iterated torus knots which admit L-space surgeries and share the same Floer homology, e.g. the $(2,3)$-cable of the trefoil and the $(3,4)$-torus knot \cite{CablingII}, so that it is not true that Floer homology detects iterated torus knots on the nose.
+The example of the $(2,3)$-cable of the trefoil and the $(3,4)$-torus knot tells us that it is not true that Floer homology detects iterated torus knots on the nose.
 Coarse detection, however, seems plausible.